Mastering Go’s Select: Beyond the Basics

 On the surface:

-statement is a specialized statement only used for sending and receiving messages on channels, which runs blocking; when there are no case statements inselect
+Go’sselectstatement is a specialized statement only used for sending and receiving messages on channels, which runs blocking; when there are no case statements inselect, it will block the current goroutine.
+Therefore,selectis used to block listening to goroutines.Deeper understanding:

-is Go’s mechanism for I/O multiplexing at the language level, specifically designed to detect whether multiple readable or writable channels are ready.
+selectis Go’s mechanism for I/O multiplexing at the language level, specifically designed to detect whether multiple readable or writable channels are ready.

 1.7 References